-This Official Statement, which includes Appendices hereto, provides certain information regarding the issuance of \$67,340,000 Trinity River Authority of Texas Ten Mile Creek System Revenue Improvement and Refunding Bonds, Series 2016 (the "Bonds").
+This Official Statement, which includes the Schedule and Appendices hereto, provides certain information regarding the issuance of \$29,895,000 Trinity River Authority of Texas Ten Mile Creek System Revenue Improvement and Refunding Bonds, Series 2019 (the "Bonds").
 Capitalized terms used but not defined in this Official Statement have the same meanings assigned to such terms in the Resolution (defined herein), except as otherwise indicated herein (see "SELECTED PROVISIONS OF THE RESOLUTION").

 There follows in this Official Statement descriptions of the Bonds and certain information regarding the Trinity River Authority of Texas (the "Authority" or "Issuer") and its finances.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
-Copies of such documents may be obtained from the Authority's Financial Advisor, FirstSouthwest, a Division of Hilltop Securities, Inc.
+Copies of such documents may be obtained from the Authority's Financial Advisor, Hilltop Securities Inc., Dallas, Texas.